Kitchen and Bath Design

 - apply basic entrepreneurial strategies to identify and respond to new opportunities.

-Applicants who do not have the above requirements may be considered upon submission of a portfolio showing evidence of creative ability, manual drafting and computer aided drafting skills, and industry experience.
+Applicants who do not meet the requirements above may be considered upon submission of a portfolio showing evidence of creative ability, manual drafting and computer aided drafting skills, and industry experience.

 1 Field Placement